 The Federal Highway Administration (FHWA) and the Illinois Department of Transportation are the lead government agencies for this project.
 Other CREATE partners directly involved in the 75th St. CIP include the Chicago Department of Transportation, Cook County Department of Transportation and Highways, the Association of American Railroads, CSX, Norfolk Southern, Union Pacific, Belt Railway of Chicago and Metra.

-There will be transportation, economic and environmental benefits for the surrounding communities.
+There will be transportation, economic, environmental, and educational benefits for the surrounding communities.

 - Transportation - The 75th St. CIP will elevate the CSX railroad over 71st Street just east of Bell Avenue (alleviating congestion and delays), improve other existing viaducts that are in need of repair and provide community mobility improvements (such as street repaving, repairing sidewalks and curbs, replacing street trees, and implementing pedestrian safety measures, etc.) to further enhance safety and accessibility within the nearby communities.